HandymanCanHandymanCan

 Prices are approximate starting rates for solo handymen with minimal coverage.
 Your actual rate will vary.

-Side hustle tip: If you only do handyman work on weekends, Thimble offers hourly and daily policies — perfect for part-time pros who don't want to pay for coverage they're not using.
+Side hustle tip: If you only do handyman work on weekends, Thimble offers hourly and daily policies — perfect for part-time pros who don't want to pay for coverage they're not using on the days they're not working.

 Save Money on Handyman Insurance